 Comms Business, one of the UK’s leading IT channel magazines and web portals, has put a number of questions to the IoT connectivity market.
 Responses have been published in the October 2019 edition (link below).

 Wireless Logic’s Business Development Director Jon-Paul Clarke responds to David Dungay, Comms Business’s Editor, answering questions on the growing demands for IoT communications across the IT and Reseller Channels.

-As the IoT market starts to really take off some partners are finding themselves coming across opportunities which they don’t the internal skills to fulfil.
+As the IoT market starts to really take off some partners are finding themselves coming across opportunities which they don’t have the internal skills to fulfil.
 In this article we take stock of the IoT market and look to cut through the hype.
 Where can the Channel really add value to their customers with IoT technology and still retain the commercials?

 Editor: “Are partners still best place to have the customer conversation around IoT, what should partners be aware of when positioning themselves as an IoT expert?”